mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - integrate
 - internet (never capitalize unless it begins a sentence)
 - login (noun, adjective), log in (verb)
-- like (the social media activity)
+- Like (the social media activity)
 - OK
 - online (never capitalize unless it begins a sentence)
 - opt-in (noun, adjective) , opt in (verb)